jackmott/jackmott.github.io/_posts/2016-8-20-when-bigo-foolsya.markdown

 <br/>
 Here we get the result that will be counterintuitive to many.
 No matter how large `n` gets, the Array List still performs better overall.
 In order for performance to get worse, the *ratio* of inserts to iterations has to change, not just the length of the collection.
 Note that isn't an actual failure of Big O analysis, it is merely a common human failure in our application of it.
+If you actually "did the math", Big O would tell you that the two data structures here will grow at the same speed when there is a constant ratio of inserts to iterations.

 Where the break even point occurs will depend on many factors, though a good rule of thumb suggested by [Chandler Carruth](https://www.youtube.com/watch?v=fHNmRkzxHWs) at Google is that Array Lists will outperform Linked Lists until you are inserting about an order of magnitude more often than you are iterating.